nanoporetech/tombo/docs/modified_base_detection.rst

 For all statistical testing methods, the result is a binary Tombo statistics file.
 This file contains statistics associated with each validly tested genomic base.
 This file is not intended for use outside of the Tombo framework.
 Several Tombo commands (e.g. ``write_wiggles``, ``write_most_significant_fasta`` and ``plot_most_significant``) take the statistics file as an input, accommodating many user pipelines downstream of modified base detection.

 Of particular interest, the statistics file contains the fraction of reads at each genomic position passing a set threshold (``--single-read-threshold``).
-This value is set to a default of 1% p-value for hypothesis testing methods (de novo and control sample comparison) and a log likelihood ratio of 0.5 for the alternative model testing method.
-Note that for likelihood ratio test fractions, some reads will fall between the +/- threshold values.
+This value is set to a default of 0.1 FDR-corrected p-value for the control sample comparison method, 0.5 FDR-corrected p-value and a log likelihood ratio of 0.0 for the alternative model likelihood ratio method.
+Note that for likelihood ratio test fractions, some reads may fall between the +/- threshold values.
 The number of reads falling outside of the threshold values is saved under the ``valid_cov`` column in the statistics file.

-For the de novo and alternative model testing approaches a default canonical model is used (included with Tombo code base).
+For the de novo and alternative model testing approaches a default canonical model is used (included with Tombo).
 Users may also train their own canonical Tombo model (possibly for an older chemistry version) and test against this model using the hidden ``--tombo-model-filename`` option.
 See more in the :doc:`model_training` section.

-Also available from the ``test_significance`` sub-command is a per-read binary (HDF5) statistics file (via ``--per-read-statistics-basename`` option).
-This file is currently made available for research on per-read modified base detection including plotting via the ``plot_per_read`` command.
-For advanced research, the per-read statistics data can be accessed (including random access to particular regions of the genome) using the ``tombo.tombo_stats.PerReadStats`` class from the Tombo python API.
+Another available output from the ``test_significance`` sub-command is a per-read (and per-base) binary (HDF5) statistics file (via ``--per-read-statistics-basename`` option).
+This file is currently made available for research on per-read modified base detection including plotting via the ``plot_per_read`` sub-command and further computing via the ``aggregate_per_read_stats`` sub-command.
+For advanced researchers, the per-read statistics data can be accessed (including random access to particular regions of the genome) using the ``tombo.tombo_stats.PerReadStats`` class from the Tombo python API.

 Alternative Model Method
 ========================